kiwicom/iwant-bot/README.md

 * Incoming WebHook adds message to the channel from the POST request with JSON payload:
 `curl -X POST -H 'Content-type: application/json' --data '{"text":"Hello, World!"}' https://hooks.slack.com/services/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`
 (_#bot-channel_)
 * Outgoing WebHook sends POSTs to each given URLs.
-Messages from _bot-channel_ are sended to
+Messages from _bot-channel_ are sent to https://kiwislackbot{1..4}.localtunnel.me
-https://kiwislackbot{1..4}.localtunnel.me
 * To route slack requests to a local _iwant-bot_ app, run [localtunnel](https://localtunnel.github.io/www/) `lt -p 8080 -s 'kiwislackbot{1..4}'`. _iwant-bot_ listens to the slack's POSTs, you can check it by command